ipspace/netlab/docs/module/vlan.md

 | Arista EOS            | ✅  | ✅  | ❌   | ❌   | ❌   |
 | Cisco IOSv            | ✅  | ✅  | ❌   | ❌   | ❌   |

+## VLAN Connectivity Model

+The VLAN configuration module assumes you're creating a sane design in which:

+* VLAN numbers are globally unique (you're not reusing 802.1q values)
+* Every VLAN is contiguous and might span multiple physical links (please note that VLANs bridged across VXLAN or MPLS are still contiguous)
+* Every VLAN uses a unique IP subnet across all physical links where it's used.

+It might be possible to build topologies that deviate from these rules, but don't be surprised when the results look weird.

 ## Parameters

 The following parameters can be set globally or per node: